|

 THE FAMOUS VENTIRILOQUIST'S DUMMY AS MENTIONED BY CHARLIE

-THE COMBINATION TO DR. ZODIAC'S SAFE:
+THE COMBINATION TO DR. ZODIAC'S SAFE AS FOUND BY CHARLIE CHAN:

-THE CAPTION ABOVE THE NEWSPAPER PHOTO OF PAUL ESSEX FOUND IN A FILE IN DR. ZODIAC'S
+THE NEWSPAPER PHOTO OF PAUL ESSEX WITH CAPTION AS FOUND BY CHARLIE CHAN IN A

 ACCORDING TO CHARLIE CHAN, THE GIST OF THE STORY WRITTEN